-HVA: The district will ensure all requirements of the District English Learner Plan are met for on-site and virtual learners, including ELPA21 screening and summative assessment provided by the district.
+Describe how English for Speakers of Other Languages (ESOL / ESL) supports and services will be provided to digital learning students.
+HVA: The district will ensure that all requirements of the District English Learner plan are met for on-site and virtual learners, including ELPA21 screening and summative assessment provided by the district.
 Communication with families will be in a language and manner families will understand.
-The district will share all ELL accommocations with TRVP and VA.
-The district will regularly communicate with TRVP and VA regarding ELL students' progress and make any necessary adjustments to needed accommodations and suports.

-K-8 TRVP: K-8 TRVP teachers will provide all accommodations and modifications as stated on LPACS.
+K-6 TRVP: K-6 TRVP teachers will provide all accommodations and modifications as stated on LPACS.

-9-12 VA: All ELL accommodations are determined by the districts' LPACS and will be shared with the virtual platform providers who will ensure accommodations are provided so that English Learners have access to the core curriculum via integrated support.
+7-12 VA: All ELL accommodations are determined by the districts' LPACS and will be shared with the virtual platform providers who will ensure accommodations are provided so that English Learners have access to the core curriculum via integrated support.
 The district will regularly communicate with the virtual platform provider regarding the ELL students' progress and make any necessary adjustments to needed accommodations and supports.